0xdnL/notable-notes/notes/unix socket.md

 tags: [container, linux]
 title: unix socket
 created: '2019-08-20T09:22:26.742Z'
-modified: '2024-07-09T07:34:28.275Z'
+modified: '2024-11-17T13:03:34.723Z'
 ---

 # unix socket

-> allows communication between two different processes `IPC`
+> allows communication between two different processes [[ipc]]
 > on either the same machine or different machines in client-server application frameworks

+a socket consist of three things:

+1. an ip address
+2. a transport protocol
+3. a port number

-- Every UNIX systems Input/Output action is executed by writing or reading the descriptor file
+- every unix systems i/o action is executed by writing/reading the descriptor file
-- Descriptor file is an open file, which is associated with an integer
+- descriptor file is an open file, which is associated with an integer
-  - It can be a network connection, text file, terminal or something else.
+  - It can be a network connection, text file, terminal or something else
-  - It looks and behaves much like a low-level file descriptor.
+  - It looks and behaves much like a low-level file descriptor
-  - This happens because the commands like read () and write () works with the same way they do with the files and pipes.
+  - happens because the commands like read () and write () works with the same way they do with the files and pipes

 ## socket